Quotations from Tao De Ching – The Book of the Way and Its Virtue

 One nation, but multi-systems.
 Sounds like trying to please everyone yet fail to please anyone.
-Strikes me as a similar aspect of multiculturalism where each group is vying for its own interests and not that of the society which they move to.
+Strikes me as a similar aspect of multiculturalism where each group is vying for its own interests and not that of the society which they move into.
 Hmmmm…. interesting and over 2,300 years ago.
 Do we ever learn from our past I wonder?

 All Things Chinese

 The worst would be the situation when the multi-systems are ruled under multi-legal systems, with each state or region having its own set of laws.

 Talking about the law.
 If countries under Civil Law are more or less governed by rules, then the countries under Common Law are in effect not ruled by the laws but by the lawyers, just like in ancient tribes that were ruled by priests, which is the society under the rule of arbitrary wills of man.

 It’s fascinating you’ve observed that under “multi-culturalism”, “each group is vying for its own interests and not that of the society which they move to”.
 I learned both Joshua Wong, the Hong Kong pro-demo-independence protest leader, and Ho Wan-see, the woman singer who made a pro-demo-Hong Kong independence speech on the UN Denise, are the descendants of Vietnamese refugees.

 It is beginning to have multi-legal systems as in Britain where aspects of Sharia law are allowed, I suspect there are many who wish to push it further than they admit.

 The liberal thing of the “progressive” left is thinking with their hearts and emotions and wishful thinking of an ideological hope of everyone living in harmony as long as you accept their demands.

 I fear this to be a dangerous approach to an already established society and culture.
 It is somewhat like giving children everything they want so you do not suffer their cries of torture over not getting that candy.
 When one tries to do good deeds for the appearance of being virtuous, it is a fake virtue.
 And self-defeating.